doxy-ai/ZatsuViewer/README.md

 ## Quick Start (Windows Only)

-1) Download the latest version of Python 3.10 https://www.python.org/downloads/ (When installing it make sure to check the checkbox on the first page to add python to the path)
+1) Download the latest version of Python 3.12 https://www.python.org/downloads/ (When installing it make sure to check the checkbox on the first page to add python to the path)
 2) Download an installer from the latest release: https://github.com/doxy-ai/ZatsuDachi/releases
 3) Run the installer selecting the platform plugins you would like to download
 4) Sit back and relax as everything is done for you!
 5) Run ZatsuDachi from the windows start menu (a terminal window and a GUI should appear)
 6) (optional) A URL (something along the lines of http://127.0.0.1:8080) should have been printed in the terminal window shown by step 4.
 You can paste that URL into a web browser or an OBS browser source to view your chat!

-## Quick Start (Other Platforms [Windows too if you're feeling fancy])
+## Quick Start (Other Platforms [Windows too if you're feeling advanced])

-1) Download the latest version of Python 3.10 https://www.python.org/downloads/ (When installing it make sure to check the checkbox on the first page to add python to the path)
+1) Download the latest version of Python 3.12 https://www.python.org/downloads/ (When installing it make sure to check the checkbox on the first page to add python to the path)
 2) Click the green "Code" button in the top right and select "Download as Zip"
 3) Unzip ZatsuDachi somewhere and note where
 4) Open a terminal (this can be done by opening the start window on windows and typing cmd)